gsisaoki/Omnidirectional_Blender_3D_Dataset/README.md

-# Omnidirectional Blender 3D Dataset
+# Omnidirectional Blender 3D (OB3D) Dataset

 ## Overview
-This repository provides evaluation codes for [Omnidirectional Blender 3D Dataset (OB3D)](https://www.kaggle.com/datasets/shintacs/ob3d-dataset), a dataset designed for 3D reconstruction from multi-view equirectangular images.
+This repository provides a set of codes for evaluating methods dedicated to tasks of equirectangular images using [Omnidirectional Blender 3D Dataset (OB3D)](https://www.kaggle.com/datasets/shintacs/ob3d-dataset).
-In addition to 3D reconstruction, OB3D also supports novel view synthesis and camera pose estimation for equirectangular images.
+OB3D is designed for evaluating the accuracy of 3D reconstruction from multi-view equirectangular images and can also be used to evaluate the accuracy of novel view synthesis and camera pose estimation.
-This dataset consists of 12 scenes, each of which contains RGB images, depth maps, normal maps, camera parameters, and sparse 3D point clouds.
+OB3D consists of 12 scenes, each of which consists of RGB images, depth maps, normal maps, camera parameters, and sparse 3D point clouds.

-## Dataset Structure
+## Dataset Structure of OB3D
-The dataset is organized as follows:
+The dataset structure of OB3D is shown below.

 ```
 OB3D